-When you place an order for Bare Metal Solution, you provide two internal IP address ranges: an internal IP range for communication between your Google Cloud and Bare Metal Solution environments and an internal IP range to use to configure back-end routing within the Bare Metal Solution environment.
+When you place an order for Bare Metal Solution, you provide two internal IP address ranges: a client IP address range for communication between your Google Cloud and Bare Metal Solution environments, and a private IP address range used for accessing services and devices within the Bare Metal Solution environment.

-You can also select the specific IP addresses to use with each machine.
+You can also select the specific IP addresses to use with each server.

 Make sure that no existing IP addresses in your VPC network or your extended on-premises network conflict with the IP ranges that you use for Bare Metal Solution environment.

 For any outside communication, including communication with services or your on-premises environments, the communication from your Bare Metal Solution environment must pass through the VPC network that you are using to connect to your Bare Metal Solution environment.

 Consider using a single VPC network with global_dynamic routing enabled if your Bare Metal Solution environment will require access to other Google Cloud regions to connect to any of the following resources: